adlnet/xAPI-Spec/xAPI-Data.md

 		<td>
 			A list of steps containing a step ids and the response to that step.
 			Step ids are separated from responses by <code>[.]</code>.
 Steps are delimited by <code>[,]</code>.
-			The response can be a string as in a fill-in interaction or a number range as in a numeric interaction.
+			The response can be a String as in a fill-in interaction or a number range as in a numeric interaction.
 		</td>
 	</tr>
 	<tr id="2.4.4.1.s10.table1.row6">